What Exactly Do We Do at SEEDS?

 If we provide the villagers with more vegetable seeds, therefore more food and a source of income, we may reduce poaching.
 Every little bit helps!

-If you are interested in coming to Zambia in March/April 2017 for a 3 week voluntourism trip,which includes two Safari’s, 3 nights at the famous Victoria Falls in Livingstone, and a chance to help those less fortunate; visit our “Contact Us” section on our home page and click on “Voluntourism Trip to Zambia 2017” or email firstname.lastname@example.org and put voluntourism in the subject line.
+If you are interested in coming to Zambia in 2020 for a 3 week voluntourism trip,which includes two Safari’s, 3 nights at the famous Victoria Falls in Livingstone, and a chance to help those less fortunate; visit our “Contact Us” section on our home page and click on “Voluntourism Trip to Zambia 2020” or email firstname.lastname@example.org and put voluntourism in the subject line.

-We have sent seeds and “How to Grow” binders to connections in five cities in Zambia and have established relationships with governments and other echo-tourism establishments to provide trees to them.
+We have sent seeds and “How to Grow” binders to connections in six cities in Zambia and have established relationships with governments, schools and other echo-tourism establishments to provide trees to them.

 Your contribution is helping SEEDS to operate a seed bank to help the needy become self-supporting in Zambia Africa.

 By providing the vegetable seeds, people are able to plant, grow, eat and save their own seed.
-They may sell the fruits of their labours or eat a healthier diet themselves.
+They may sell the fruits of their labours and eat a healthier diet themselves.

 We have assembled a team in Canada and Zambia whose sole vision is to protect the environment for the benefit of the public by conserving ecosystems or restoring ecosystems and bio-diversity on a long-term basis.
-We are helping people to grow a better variety of vegetables, earn a bit of extra income by selling the excess, and selling trees to National & Private Game Parks to plant to feed Elephants and reforest local communities.
+We are helping people to grow better varieties of vegetables, earn a bit of extra income by selling the excess, and selling trees to support Elephants and reforest local communities.

 You are helping to raise funds, which help these programs immediately as we send vegetable seeds every three months.
 We provide “How to Grow” handouts for all of the seeds, both the seeds we send and the tree seeds they provide.
 It is our goal to grow trees for, food, shade, fuel, fertilizer and erosion control of the soil.
 We stress that the soil is the key to healthy plants so we teach “How to make a compost pit” and to plant deciduous trees (trees that seasonally lose their leaves), which is most important to replenish the soil.